One NZ

-One New Zealand Group Limited, also known as One NZ formally known as Vodafone New Zealand Limited is a New Zealand telecommunications company.
+One New Zealand (formerly known as Vodafone New Zealand) is a New Zealand telecommunications company.
+One NZ is the largest wireless carrier in New Zealand, accounting for 38% of the country's mobile market in 2021.

+Corporate history

+Vodafone New Zealand (1998–2023)

-It was a subsidiary of the London-listed company Vodafone Plc until 31 July 2019, when its sale to a consortium comprising Infratil Limited and Brookfield Asset Management Inc. was settled.
-Vodafone is based in Auckland and was formed in 1998, after Vodafone purchased BellSouth's New Zealand operations.
+One NZ is based in Auckland and was formed in 1998 as Vodafone New Zealand, after Vodafone purchased BellSouth's New Zealand operations.
 The company employs over 3,000 people and has operations nationwide, with its main offices based in Auckland, Wellington and Christchurch.
-The company is part of New Zealand Telecommunications Forum.
-Vodafone is the largest wireless carrier in New Zealand, with 2.5 million subscribers as of July 2019.
+The company is part of the New Zealand Telecommunications Forum.

-The company has invested hundreds of millions of dollars in its mobile network, improving capacity in congested urban areas.
-It has New Zealand's first 4G LTE network and continues to maintain its 2G network.
-In February 2013, Vodafone New Zealand launched New Zealand's first LTE mobile network which is currently available to 96% of the population.
-In June 2014, Vodafone was ranked the fastest mobile network on the planet by speed-testing service Ookla.
-In December 2019, Vodafone New Zealand launched New Zealand's first 5G mobile network which is currently available in more than 70 towns and cities across New Zealand.
-Vodafone New Zealand currently operates New Zealand's largest 5G mobile network and New Zealand's only 2G mobile network.
-In March 2022, Vodafone New Zealand was awarded the best mobile network in New Zealand by umlaut.
-In August 2022, Vodafone New Zealand announced that from August 31st 2024, Vodafone will start to switch off their 3G mobile network to allow further expansion of Vodafone's 4G/5G mobile network, Vodafone have assured customers that 3G coverage areas will be upgraded to new technologies such as 4G.

-In October 2006, Vodafone bought ihug, New Zealand's third largest Internet service provider at the time, to provide Internet service under the Vodafone name.
-In 2012 Vodafone bought TelstraClear, making it New Zealand's second largest Internet service provider.
+In October 2006, Vodafone bought ihug, New Zealand's third largest Internet service provider at the time, to provide internet services under the Vodafone name.

+In 2012, Vodafone bought TelstraClear, making it New Zealand's second largest internet service provider.

 In June 2016, Sky TV and Vodafone agreed to merge, with Sky TV purchasing 100% of Vodafone NZ operations for a cash payment of NZ$1.25 billion and issuing new shares to the Vodafone Group.
-Vodafone UK was to get 51% stake of the company.
-However, the proposed merger was rejected by the Commerce Commission, resulting in a plunge in Sky TV's shares.
+Vodafone UK was to get a 51% stake in the company.
+However, the proposed merger was rejected by the Commerce Commission, resulting in a plunge in Sky TV's shares, and the proposed merger was not completed.

-In September 2022, Vodafone announced it will rebrand to One New Zealand in early 2023.
+The company launched New Zealand's first 4G LTE network and continues to maintain its 2G network.
+In February 2013, Vodafone New Zealand launched New Zealand's first LTE mobile network which is currently available to 98% of the population.
+In June 2014, Vodafone New Zealand was ranked the fastest mobile network on the planet by speed-testing service Ookla.
+In December 2019, Vodafone New Zealand launched New Zealand's first 5G mobile network which by 2023 was available in more than 70 towns and cities across New Zealand.

+It ceased to be a subsidiary of the London-listed company Vodafone Plc on 31 July 2019, when its sale to a consortium comprising Infratil Limited and Brookfield Asset Management Inc. was settled.
+The sold company would continue to use the Vodafone brand under a commercial arrangement with Vodafone plc.

+In March 2022, Vodafone New Zealand was described as the best mobile network in New Zealand by umlaut.
+In August 2022, Vodafone New Zealand announced that from 31 August 2024, it would start to switch off their 3G mobile network to allow further expansion of the 4G/5G mobile network.

+One NZ (2023–present)

+In September 2022, it was announced that Vodafone New Zealand would change its name to One New Zealand in early 2023.
+Stuff News reported that the naming change could save the company between $20 million and $30 million that it would otherwise be paying in licensing fees.
+Vodafone NZ stated that customers' ability to roam on networks overseas will be unaffected by the name change.